Tasfia266/Object-Detection/README.md

-# Object-Detection using two pretrained network mobile-netssd and yolov4
+Object detection using two pretrained network mobile-netssd and yolov4.
+The models are trained using google colab.